Save Design - Getting Started Guide

 Save Design is distributed as a Unity package.

-After importing it, the following structure will appear under Assets/Plugins/Save Design/
+After import, the following structure will be deployed under Assets/Plugins/Save Design/

 :